anuragambuja/data-engineering-gcp/PubSub.md

 - Scale to billions of message per day
 - Publisher – App send message to Topic
 - Push & Pull way to access messages
   - Pull – Subscriber pull message.
-Pull is the default
+Pull is the default. eg. Dataflow jobs are pull subscribers
-  - Push – Message will be sent to subscriber via webhook
+  - Push – Message will be sent to subscriber via webhook.
+Acknowledgement of the messages is implied by a response code 200.
+App Engine and Cloud Run applications are ideal push subscribers
 - Publish / Subscribe Patterns
   - The first pattern is just a basic straight through flow, where one publisher publishes messages into a topic, which then get consumed by the one subscriber through the one subscription.
   - The second pattern is fan-in or load balancing, multiple publishers can publish the same topic, and multiple subscribers can pull from the same subscription, leveraging parallel processing.
   - The second pattern is fan-in or load balancing, multiple publishers can publish the same topic, and multiple subscribers can pull from the same subscription, leveraging parallel processing.
+  - (Fan out) Multiple subscribers, where you have multiple use case for same piece of data, and all data is sent to multiple different subscribers.
 ![image](https://github.com/user-attachments/assets/62483277-4b46-4ccd-8166-7ce183315cd5)

 - One topic – Multiple Subscriber